mustafaalin/technews-ai/readme.md

-# TechPulse AI - Tech News Blog
+# Pulse of Tech - Tech News Blog

 A modern, AI-powered tech news blog built with React, TypeScript, and Tailwind CSS.
 Features daily AI-generated summaries of the latest technology news.